dkatragadda/Pewlett-Hackard-Analysis/README.md

 ## Results

-* Pewlett-Hackard has 300024 employees out of which
+* Pewlett-Hackard has 300024 employees out of which 90398 employees are due to retire soon
+*

 ## Summary

 The four major changes in the updated school district analysis after the reading and math scores for the 9th graders at Thomas High School were replaced with NaNs are:
-1. The change in the total number of students at Thomas High School as the count for the total number of students at Thomas High School was updated to 1174.
-2. The average math score changed to 83.35
-3. The average reading score changed to 83.89
-4. The overall % passing for Thomas High School changed from 90.94 to 90.63.
+1.